Zeta functions and nonvanishing theorems for toric periods on $\mathrm{GL}_2$: Introduction and main results

-On the one hand the local theory is now established in general by Li, but on the other hand nothing is known about the global theory and a lot of open questions are raised in \cite[Chapter 8]{Li1}.
-We mention that this paper answers those questions for specific prehomogeneous vector spaces.
-Firstly, he explained in \cite[Corollary 8.3.7]{Li1} that the nonvanishing of the zeta functions implies the automorphic representation is distinguished.
+As for the global theory, a lot of open questions are raised in \cite{Li1}*{Chapter 8}.
+We mention that this paper answers those questions for a specific prehomogeneous vector space.
+Firstly, he explained in \cite{Li1}*{Corollary 8.3.7} that the nonvanishing of the zeta functions implies the automorphic representation is distinguished.
 In this paper, we will show that the zeta function has a pole provided the central value of the $L$-function is nonzero, and obtain a sufficient condition for distinction.
-Secondly, the meromorphic continuation and the functional equation of the zeta functions conjectured in \cite[Definition 8.4.1]{Li1} is obtained in Theorem \ref{thm:global} and Corollary \ref{cor:funct}.
-Lastly, we will obtain the essential factorization \eqref{eq:20200105e1}, \eqref{eq:20200105e2} of our zeta functions, which is an expression as a sum of Euler products of local zeta functions proposed in \cite[Definition 8.2.5]{Li1}.
-This expression will be obtained from the Saito's formula and Waldspurger's formula and plays an important role in the application to the study of the period integrals.
-In addition, we explicitly compute the local zeta functions and deduce from it the explicit formula \eqref{eq:0419ex} of our global zeta functions.
-As is explained later, the nonvanishing of infinitely many periods immediately follows from this explicit formula.
+Secondly, the meromorphic continuation and the functional equation of the zeta functions conjectured in \cite{Li1}*{Definition 8.4.1} is obtained in Theorem \ref{thm:global} and Corollary \ref{cor:funct}.
+Lastly, we will obtain the essential factorization \eqref{eq:20200105e1} of our zeta functions, which is an expression as a sum of Euler products of local zeta functions proposed in \cite{Li1}*{Definition 8.2.5}.
+This expression will be obtained from Saito's formula and Waldspurger's formula and plays an important role in the application to the study of the period integrals.
+In addition, we explicitly compute the local zeta functions and deduce from it the explicit formula (Theorem \ref{thm:explicit}) of our global zeta functions.